Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

 Here, the definitions of $L(v_j)$ and $R(v_j)$ apply to the subsequence $P(v_s,v_r)$.
 The lumpy tie always exists by the discussion after equation \eqref{eq:def-lumpy-tie-1}.
 Each of the three agents has a lumpy tie over $P(v_s,v_r)$; a key concept for us is the \emph{median lumpy tie} which is the median of the lumpy ties of the three agents, where the median is taken with respect to the ordering of $P(v_s,v_r)$.
 We say that $i \in N$ is a \emph{left agent} (respectively, a \emph{middle agent} or a \emph{right agent}) over $P(v_s,v_r)$ if the lumpy tie for $i$ appears strictly before (respectively, is equal to, or appears strictly after) the median lumpy tie.
-Note that by definition of median, there is at most one left agent, at most one right agent, and at least one middle agent.
+Note that by definition of the median, there is at most one left agent, at most one right agent, and at least one middle agent.
 Suppose that the median lumpy tie over the subsequence $P(v_s,v_r)$ is $v_j$, and let $i$ be an agent.
 Then using the definitions of lumpy tie and left/right agents, we find that